matbryan52/microscopy-images-qem/slides.md

 ## Complex and 2D-vector images

-For complex images we must choose how convert *real* + *imaginary* into an intensity image.
+For complex images we must choose how convert *real* + *imaginary* into an standard image.

-- A typical example is holography, where the reconstruction is complex
+- A typical example is in holography, where the reconstruction is complex
   - The `abs()` of the wave represents the amplitude
   - The `angle()` of the wave displays the phase